alpinejs/alpine/packages/docs/src/en/advanced/csp.md

 <a name="basic-example"></a>
 ## Basic Example

-To provide a glimpse of how using the CSP build might feel, here is a copy-pastable HTML file with a working counter componennt using a common CSP setup:
+To provide a glimpse of how using the CSP build might feel, here is a copy-pastable HTML file with a working counter component using a common CSP setup:

 ```alpine
 <html>